wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ### Updating a Pre-Existing Custom Email Alert Target

-To update a custom email alert target that was created before 2018-26.x:
+To update a custom email alert target that was created before 2018-26.x, you can:

 1. Click the name of the pre-existing alert target in the Alert Targets browser, or click the three dots to the left of the alert target and select **Edit**.
 1. Select **HTML Format** to cause the target's notifications to be interpreted as HTML instead of plain text.
 (All custom email alert targets created before 2018-26.x are formatted as plain text.)